 City Gate and Valletta’s streets

 Enter the city center through the glorious main gate and look right at the Parliament Building, completed in 2014.
-The center of Valletta is pedestrianized, full of restaurants, cafes, souvenir shops, and hidden gems.
+The center of Valletta is pedestrianized, full of restaurants (click here to read about the best places to eat in Valleta), cafes, souvenir shops, and hidden gems.
 Make sure that you visit the western part of Valletta.
 Few steps from the Anglican Cathedral of St. Paul’s you can find the buildings with colorful, picturesque balconies.

 TIP#1 If you are a cinema lover, keep your eyes open and look for little tablets that display the names of the movies shot in the given part of the city.